Qiskit/qiskit-ibm-provider/MIGRATING.md

 pip install qiskit-ibm
 ```

+Note: `qiskit-ibm` is not part of the `qiskit` meta package and hence will not be included when you `pip install qiskit`.

 ## Breaking Changes
 1. The `IBMQ` global variable which was an instance of the `IBMQFactory` has been removed.
 1. `IBMQFactory` and `AccountProvider` classes have been removed and the functionality provided by these two classes have been combined and refactored in the new `IBMProvider` class.
 This class will provide a simplified interface and serve as the entrypoint going forward.